| Lesson 3 || Programming Fundamentals Requirements |

 The first code and compiler was developed in 1952 for the Mark 1 computer at the University of Manchester and is considered to be the first compiled high-level programming language.

-Our civilization runs on software.
-Most engineering activities involve software, but most programs do not run on things that look like a PC with a screen, a keyboard, a box under the table, but in aircrafts, ships, communication, phones, energy systems.
+Our civilization runs on software and most engineering activities involve software, but most programs do not run on things that look like a PC with a screen, a keyboard, a box under the table, but in aircrafts, ships, communication, phones, energy systems.

 There is a lot more to computing than games, word processing, browsing, and spreadsheets.
 What is programming?